portdeveloper/portdeveloper.github.io/_posts/2024-03-21-building-your-first-erc20.md

 }
 ```

 Now we have added a private variable `_totalSupply` to track the total supply of the token, which we initialize to 1 million tokens in the constructor.
 We also added a mapping `_balances` to track the balance of each address.
 Also we have an event `Transfer` that we will emit when a transfer happens.
 Inside the constructor, we have initialized the total supply and given all the tokens to the creator(which is the deployer of the contract).
-And that happens to be me.
-I am rich now.💸💸💸 In the constructor, we have also emitted a `Transfer` event to indicate that the total supply has been transferred to the creator.
+And that happens to be me. 💸💸💸 In the constructor, we have also emitted a `Transfer` event to indicate that the total supply has been transferred to the creator.
 Also we have implemented `totalSupply()` and `balanceOf()` functions to get the total supply and the balance of any address respectively.

+> **💡 Note:** `private` variables are not really private.
+In Solidity, `private` only means other contracts can't read these variables directly.
+However, all data on the blockchain is public - anyone can:
+>
+> - See the values by reading the blockchain's state directly
+> - Use tools like [Storagoor v2](https://storagoorv2.vercel.app/) to view the raw storage

 Now our little ERC20 token is able to keep track of the total supply and the balance of any address.
 But it doesn't have the ability to transfer tokens yet.
 Let's add that now.